kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.0.4 =
+* Fixes bug introduced in v3.0.3 that prevented selection of privacy page.

 = 3.0.3 =
 * Fixes PHP error when performing a search with no results.
 * Fixes WordPress core issue where children of a private post become unnested after editing the post.